January 16 - 30, 2027

 A two-week residency with 24/7 access to a fully equipped textile studio, designed for focused creation, cultural exchange, and immersive learning.
 Optional on-site accommodation is available in one of the studio rooms.

-The first week introduces participants to local craft practices through curated visits to artisan communities that shape the Oaxacan textile landscape, balanced with time to rest, reflect, and work independently.
+The first week introduces participants to local craft practices through visits to artisan communities curated by The Thread Caravan, balanced with time to rest, reflect, and work independently.

 The second week is dedicated to focused studio practice, with the option to book additional specialized workshops at Texere, our studio home base.